ggirelli/ood-fish/usage.md

 ### 2.b Using BLAT

+First, run BLAT with the following parameters (optimized for barcode length of 20 nt):

 ```bash
 blat -tileSize=6 -stepSize=1
 -minMatch=1 -oneOff=1 -minScore=0 -minIdentity=0 -maxGap=0 -repMatch=131071
 -noHead genome.fa input.fa blat_output.psl
 ```

-Then, we convert the output of **BLAT** into the *recap* format.
+Then, convert the output of **BLAT** into the *recap* format.
 The script that converts the merged PSL file into the *recap* format is called `recap_blat.R`.
 Run `recap_blat.R -h` for more details on how to run the script.

 #### BLAT caveats

-Differently from BLAST, BLAT is not parallelized by default.
+Differently from BLA**S**T, BLAT is not parallelized by default.
 Parallelization can still be easily achieved by exploiting software like [GNU Parallel](https://www.gnu.org/software/parallel/) and feeding it one oligomer at a time (batch of two lines from the input fasta).

 In this case, to convert the output of BLAT into the *recap* format, we first need to merge all the single barcode PSL files into a single file.